vala-lang/vala-docs/docs/sample-code/async-samples.md

 ## Generator Example

-This pattern, based on Luca Bruno’s generator approach, uses `async` methods to write iterator-style code.
+This pattern, based on Luca Bruno's generator approach, uses `async` methods to write iterator-style code.
 It can run without driving a `MainLoop`.

 ```vala